Sapiens and FRISS: Partnering for Honest Insurance

 Sapiens expands its partner ecosystem with FRISS, an automated fraud detection and risk assessment leader

-Sapiens International Corporation, (NASDAQ and TASE: SPNS), a leading global provider of software solutions for the insurance industry, today announced it has expanded its growing ecosystem by partnering with FRISS, a market leader in AI-powered fraud and risk solutions for the property casualty (P&C) insurance industry.
+HOLON, Israel, Oct.
+2, 2019 /PRNewswire/ -- Sapiens International Corporation, (NASDAQ: SPNS) and (TASE: SPNS), a leading global provider of software solutions for the insurance industry, today announced it has expanded its growing ecosystem by partnering with FRISS, a market leader in AI-powered fraud and risk solutions for the property & casualty (P&C) insurance industry.
 This partnership is part of Sapiens' strategy to help its customers better mitigate risk and reduce fraud, improve the customer journey for low risk policies and claims, and make innovative insurtech solutions easily available to its customers.

 Powered by a unique combination of out-of-the-box risk and fraud indicators, and artificial intelligence, FRISS' solutions analyze policy applications, renewals, quotations and claims for high risks, fraud and compliance, to drive profitable growth.
 FRISS' automated risk assessment allows carriers to improve their customer experience by speeding up the onboarding process and eliminating friction during claims payments.
 Suspicious cases can be investigated immediately, and insurers benefit from actionable insights.
 FRISS supports workers' compensation and other lines of business where insurers are frequently taken advantage of.